cncf/tag-security/assessments/intake-process.md

 described below, along with communication via regular chair-liaison meetings and SIG-Security reports at TOC meetings.

-The Security Assessment Facilitator with concurrence from one (1) co-chair will determine if a CNCF or non-CNCF project may be accepted into the assessment queue.
+A project may be accepted into the assessment queue, either by the Security Assessment Facilitator with concurrence from one (1) co-chair, or by two (2) co-chairs.
+This concurrence is given by commenting on an issue proposing that the project be added to the assessment queue.
 If at any time, the project's requesting review cease communicating, the Security Assessment Facilitator may remove the project from the queue with notification to the co-chairs.
 The Security Assessment Facilitator will update